Netcracker/qubership-opensearch/documentation/installation-guide/README.md

    sysctl -w vm.max_map_count=262144
    ```

-  If you deploy OpenSearch to managed Kubernetes cloud, you can add this command as custom command of Kubernetes node initialization.
+  If you deploy OpenSearch to manage Kubernetes cloud, add this command as a custom command of Kubernetes node initialization.
 For instance, custom user scripts for Amazon EKS are [EKS Launch Templates](https://docs.aws.amazon.com/eks/latest/userguide/launch-templates.html).

-  This operation can be performed automatically during installation if `opensearch.sysctl.enabled` is set to `true`, but it requires the permission to run `privileged` containers for the cluster.
+  This operation can be performed automatically during the installation if `opensearch.sysctl.enabled` is set to "true", but it requires the permission to run `privileged` containers for the cluster.

-  **Pay attention**: running `privileged` containers is usually denied for public clouds.
+  **Attention**: Running `privileged` containers is usually denied for public clouds.

-  To run `privileged` containers you need to look through [Deployment Permissions](#deployment-permissions) section.
+  To run `privileged` containers, refer to the [Deployment Permissions](#deployment-permissions) section.

-* If you install OpenSearch service on OpenDistro Elasticsearch service you need to execute steps from [Migration from OpenDistro Elasticsearch](#migration-from-opendistro-elasticsearch).
+* If you install OpenSearch service on OpenDistro Elasticsearch service, execute the steps from [Migration from OpenDistro Elasticsearch](#migration-from-opendistro-elasticsearch).
-* Persistent volumes should be created for `master` nodes in `joint` mode and for `master` and `data` nodes in `separate` mode.
+* Persistent volumes should be created for `master` nodes in the `joint` mode and for `master` and `data` nodes in the `separate` mode.

 ## OpenShift